TerWebz/Luna/README.md

 ## Luna
-A Nintendo 64 game downloader made in Go
+A SNES/Nintendo 64 game downloader made in Go